-- 3.5 A candidate shall be permitted to sit for the Annual Examination (AE) that are usually held in after covering learning objectives in all the 6 Knowledge Areas of each course and after having paid 100% of all requisite tuition and examination fees. - 3.6 A candidate whose work progress is considered unsatisfactory may be required by the Senate, on the recommendation of the appropriate Faculty/Institute Board, to repeat any part of the course before admission to an examination.
+- 3.1 A candidate shall be admitted to examinations for subjects in which the candidate is registered for at the beginning of the academic year. - 3.2 A candidate shall be permitted to participate incoursework assessment after having paid at least 50% of all the requisite tuition fees and examination fees. - 3.3 A candidate shall be permitted to sit for the Annual Examination (AE) after covering learning objectives in all the 6 Knowledge Areas of each course and after having paid 100% of all requisite tuition and examination fees.

+3.4 A candidate whose work progress is considered unsatisfactory may be required by the Senate, on the recommendation of the appropriate Faculty/Institute Board, to repeat any part of the course before admission to an examination.